gerlichlab/looptrace/docs/parameters-configuration-file.md

 * `num_bead_rois_for_drift_correction_accuracy` should be set to 100.
 * `coarse_drift_downsampling` should be set to 2; use 1 for no downsampling.
 * `detection_method` should be set to `dog`, and `spot_threshold` to 15.
 If using `intensity`, a much higher `spot_threshold` will be needed.
-* `pixelSeparationBeneathWhichSpotRoisWillMerge` should be set to a positive value if you want to do mergers of regional barcode spot ROIs which are close together.
+* `distanceBeneathWhichSpotRoisWillMerge` should be set to a positive value if you want to do mergers of regional barcode spot ROIs which are close together.
 If you don't wish to do that merger, omit this configuration key.
-The value will be interpreted as being in pixel (and $z$ slice) units, and represents a Euclidean distance.
+The value represents a Euclidean distance and must encode the value itself along with the units, e.g. `1500 nm`.
 * `parallelise_spot_detection` should be set to `False`.
 * `spot_downsample` should be a small integer, often just 2 or even 1 (no downsampling).
 * `spot_in_nuc` should be set to `True`, generally.